-A Closer Look at the Rasmussen College – Mokena/Tinley Park Campus
+A Closer Look at the Rasmussen University – Mokena/Tinley Park Campus

 What is the history of the Mokena/Tinley Park campus?

-Rasmussen College is a regionally accredited private college and has been dedicated to changing lives and the communities it serves through its high-demand and flexible educational programs since 1900.
-The College is committed to academic innovation and providing the highest standard of education while empowering students to pursue a college degree.
-The College offers Certificate and Diploma programs through Associate’s, Bachelor’s and Master’s degree programs online and across its 24 Midwest and Florida campuses.
+Rasmussen University is a regionally accredited private college and has been dedicated to changing lives and the communities it serves through its career-focused and flexible educational programs since 1900.
+The University is committed to academic innovation and providing the highest standard of education while empowering students to pursue a college degree.
+The University offers Certificate and Diploma programs through Associate’s, Bachelor’s and Master’s degree programs online and across its 23 Midwest and Florida campuses.

-“Rasmussen College’s student-first focus, rich culture and fantastic staff and faculty make it a wonderful place to be,” Springer says.
+“Rasmussen University’s student-first focus, rich culture and fantastic staff and faculty make it a wonderful place to be,” Springer says.

 Where is the Mokena/Tinley Park campus located?